 Nile

-Nile in Cairo, Egypt The Nile, |, |, |Nobiin: }}}} (also known as the Nile River) is a major north-flowing river in northeastern Africa.
+Nile in Cairo, Egypt The Nile, |, |, |Nobiin: }}}} (also known as the Nile River or River Nile) is a major north-flowing river in northeastern Africa.
 It flows into the Mediterranean Sea.
 The Nile is the longest river in Africa.
 It has historically been considered the longest river in the world, though this has been contested by research suggesting that the Amazon River is slightly longer.
-Of the world's major rivers, the Nile is one of the smallest, as measured by annual flow in cubic metres of water.
+Of the world's major rivers, the Nile has one of the lowest average annual flow rates.
 About , but reported values lie anywhere between and .
 The measurements of many rivers' lengths are only approximations and may differ from each other because there are many factors that determine the calculated length of a river, such as the position of the geographical source and the mouth, the scale of measurement, and the technique used to measure length (see also List of river systems by length and coastline paradox).}} long, its drainage basin covers eleven countries: the Democratic Republic of the Congo, Tanzania, Burundi, Rwanda, Uganda, Kenya, Ethiopia, Eritrea, South Sudan, Sudan, and Egypt.
 In particular, the Nile is the primary water source of Egypt, Sudan and South Sudan.
-The Nile is an important economic driver supporting agriculture and fishing.
+In these countries it is an important economic factor in agriculture and fishing.

 Showing 1 - 1 results of 1 for search 'Nile', query time: 0.01s Refine Results